Where to start when you want to prevent UTI naturally

 Tests to request: Pregnancy test 🙂 your OBGYN will do a regular urine test to check for the number of bacteria in your urine

-If you are a guy having regular UTIs, I hope you are seeing a urologist, not a family doctor.
+If you are a male who is having regular UTIs, I hope you are seeing a urologist, not a family doctor.
 In fact, even if this is your first UTI, I’d suggest going to a urology clinic and avoiding GPs altogether.

 - Prostate enlargement